 The Plymouth Safeguarding Children Partnership offers a range of up-to-date statutory training.
-All courses are inter-agency, offering participants the opportunity to meet practitioners and managers from a variety of agencies, to better understand the essential inter-agency nature of all child protection work in Plymouth.
-Full details of courses and access to course handbooks can be found below.
+All courses are inter-agency, offering participants the opportunity to meet practitioners and managers from a variety of agencies, to better understand the essential multi-agency nature of all child protection work in Plymouth.

 Understanding Child Protection (CPF)